-the same time, a small share (twelve per cent) conforms to leximin.
-The most common responses align with limited aggregative views (twenty-five per cent on the broad classification of equivalence refusals, thirty-three per cent on the narrow classification).
-It is also striking that, even on the narrow classification of equivalence refusals, taken together, the responses that align with either aggregative views, leximin, or limited aggregative views make up only slightly more than half of all responses (fifty-six per cent).
-This means that just under half of respondents (forty-four per cent) gave a combination of answers that cannot be rationalized by any of the philosophical principles surveyed in Section 1.
-The main cause of this departure from these philosophical principles was respondents' failure to prioritize by severity.19 The most common instance of such failure were equivalence refusals, when respondents indicated an equal priority for programmes curing the same number of people with conditions of different severity.
+broad classification of equivalence refusals, 33 percent on the narrow classification).
+It is also striking that, even on the narrow classification of equivalence refusals, taken together, the responses that align with either aggregative views, leximin, or limited aggregative views make up only slightly more than half of all responses (56 percent).
+This means that just under half of respondents (44 percent) gave a combination of answers that cannot be rationalized by any of the philosophical principles surveyed in Section 2.
+The main cause of this departure from these philosophical principles was respondents' failure to prioritize by severity.
+The most common instance of such failure were equivalence refusals, when respondents indicated an equal priority for programs curing the same number of people with conditions of different severity.

 As described above, we used two classifications to identify equivalence refusals.
-Based on the broader classification, we identified about six per cent of responses to the Lives vs Nails Scenario and about thirty-nine per cent of responses to the Lives vs Paraplegia Scenario as equivalence refusals.
-When we excluded responses of those who considered paraplegia and the fatal autoimmune disorder to be close in severity, the share of equivalence refusals for the second scenario dropped to twenty-nine per cent.20 We consider this share to be a rather conservative estimate of genuine equivalence refusals, which we take to represent the most frequent case of a failure to prioritize by severity.
+Based on the broader classification, we identified about 6 percent of responses to the Lives vs. Nails Scenario and about 39 percent of responses to the Lives vs. Paraplegia Scenario as equivalence refusals.
+When we excluded responses of those who considered paraplegia and the fatal autoimmune disorder to be close in severity, the share of equivalence refusals for the second scenario dropped to 29 percent.
+We consider this share to be a rather conservative estimate of genuine equivalence refusals, which we take to represent the most frequent case of a failure to prioritize by severity.